 As of March 2017, 863,000 IDPs have been recorded in the province since 2009 - up from 837,000 recorded in September 2016.??
 The majority of IDPs - 708,000 people - live with host families, while over 155,000 live in several displacement sites.?
 IDPs are mainly from the border area between Masisi, Rutshuru, and Walikale territories.??

 Masisi: Since 25 April, over 6,600 people reportedly have displaced from Nyamaboko area due to fighting between Mayi-Mayi groups.?
 As of March 2017, 157,800 IDPs are recorded in the territory.?

-Rutshuru: As of 5 February, over 9,000 people in Kikuku (75% of the population) have reportedly fled to neighbouring localities due to Mayi-Mayi activity during the past seven months.?
+Rutshuru: As of March 2017, 193,700 IDPs are recorded in the territory.?
+As of 5 February, over 9,000 people in Kikuku (75% of the population) have reportedly fled to neighbouring localities due to Mayi-Mayi activity during the past seven months.?

 Bas-Uele, Haut-Uele, Ituri and Tshopo

 As of late April, intercommunal violence in Mahagi territory has resulted in the displacement of over 12,000 people.
 These IDPs were former returnees as of December 2016.?

 348,000 IDPs were reported in Bas-Uele, Haut-Uele, Ituri, and Tshopo, up from 225,000 IDPs as of September 2016.??
 80% of the IDPs live with host families, and 87% of all IDPs in these areas are hosted in Ituri.?